bradlucas/braveclojure/README.md

 # braveclojure

-Some examples worked on from the book 'Clojure for the Brave and True'
+Some examples I worked on from the book 'Clojure for the Brave and True'

 http://www.braveclojure.com/

-## Usage

 ## License